 Many insurance companies will pay for all or part of a new prosthesis every two years and two to three bras every six months to a year.
 Most insurance plans will determine these things based on medical necessity, but some will have more strict guidelines.
 You will not know until you ask.
 For example, patients with Medicare will receive what is medically necessary, which for many patients is one silicone breast form (two forms for bilateral surgeries) every two years and four to six mastectomy bras annually.
 However, if a woman’s weight changes during this time, her existing breast may change size and this could mean that she needs a new prosthesis or bra(s) to accommodate this change.

-Here at Isabella Boutique, we are happy to work with all medical insurance carriers.
+Here at Isabella Boutique, we are happy to work with most medical insurance carriers.